 A lot of us have heard the words Debt Consolidation, but are confused about what they exactly mean.
 It can also be tricky to understand how a Debt Consolidation Loan might help you.

-In today's world, many of us are struggling to pay high interest rates on our debts.
-This applies particularly to credit cards, store cards, car leases and various other kinds of personal loans.
-It just takes one unexpected event in life, like an illness or an accident for debts to start spiraling out of control.
-That can easily put extreme financial pressure on an individual and their family.
+In today's world, many of us are struggling to pay high-interest rates on our debts.
+However, this applies particularly to credit cards, store cards, car leases and various other kinds of personal loans.
+As a result, it just takes one unexpected event in life, such as an illness or an accident for debts to start spiralling out of control.
+Therefore, putting extreme financial pressure on an individual and their family.

 It involves combining all your debts and loans, whether you are up-to-date with payments on them or not, into one loan.
 This loan should have a lower overall periodical repayment.

 Just defaulting for one or two months is bad enough, but if you let these defaults run up to 3 or 4 months or above, it can become nearly impossible to catch up.
-Once you are in this situation, your credit rating will be affected and most traditional lenders will most likely refuse to loan you money in the form of a personal loan.
+Once you are in this situation, your credit rating will be affected, and most traditional lenders will most likely refuse to loan you money in the form of a personal loan.

-David was a fully employed office worker in his mid-thirties on a salary package which comfortably supported his day to day expenses.
-This included the expenses of his family such as monthly mortgage payments on their home, car loans and minimum payments on his credit cards.
-Unexpectedly, he developed a gall bladder problem.
-This caused him to lose control of his bowels.
-Because of the nature of his condition, he was forced to take six months off work for treatment, after which time he was fully recovered.
+Let us take a real-life example of what could happen to any of us.
+Therefore, David was a fully employed office worker in his mid-thirties on a salary package which comfortably supported his day to day expenses.
+Of course, this included the costs of his family such as monthly mortgage payments, car loans and the minimum payments on his credit cards.
+However, unexpectedly, he developed a gall bladder problem which caused him to lose control of his bowels.
+Therefore, the nature of his condition forced him to take six months off work for treatment.

 The critical things to consider in this situation were: